Lagrangian Descriptors: A Method for Revealing Phase Space Structures of General Time Dependent Dynamical Systems: Lagrangian Descriptors: Definitions, Heuristics, and Analytical Results

 It is important to notice that in the integrand $x_0$ is always multiplied by $e^{2 \lambda t} $, thus if we want the ``error terms'' in the series expansion around $x_0=0$ to be small, then $e^{2 \lambda t} $ should not be large, which means that $\tau$ should not be large, as we are assuming.
 The leading order terms in \eqref{M_1_2} can be explicitly computed, and are found to be:

 For $y_0$ fixed, \eqref{M_1_2_lo} is a smooth function of $x_0$.
 Figure \ref{comp_M1_linsad_small} shows a comparison of the accuracy of \eqref{M_1_2} with \eqref{M_1_2_lo} for $\tau = 2$ along a horizontal line perpendicular to the stable manifold.
-More precisely, we fix $y_0 =0.5$ and plot \eqref{M_1_2} (computed numerically, and shown in blue) and \eqref{M_1_2_lo} (shown in red).
+More precisely, we fix $y_0 =0.5$ and plot \eqref{M_1_2} (computed numerically, and shown with a solid line) and \eqref{M_1_2_lo} (shown with a dashed line).
 It is clear from the figure that leading order terms \eqref{M_1_2_lo} accurately approximate \eqref{M_1_2} in the interval $x_0 \in [-0.01, 0.01]$.

 \paragraph{Behavior for Large $\tau$.}

 Now we consider the behaviour of \eqref{M_1} when $\tau$ is large.
 Towards this end, we re-write \eqref{M_1} as follows:

 where we have defined $X_0^2= x_0^2 \lambda^2 e^{2 \lambda t} $ and $Y_0^2= y_0^2 \lambda^2 e^{-2 \lambda t} $.